Scientist in Residence

 The data collected during these observations has a dual purpose.
 First, it will be used to validate the underwater acoustic recordings (which will be happening concurrently), by providing reference points in space and time.
 Second, by visually cataloguing and quantifying visitation at Seal Rocks, we can identify visitation hotspots.
 Then, when we’re assessing pup health and stress, we can see if and how this varies in parts of the colony with differing exposure to visitation.

 Long-distance rangefinder: Vortex Razor HD 4000.
 Will be used to record the location of boats relative to the observer (me), then using the location of known landmarks, we can calculate the distance of boats from Seal Rocks.
 This particular rangefinder is necessary as it can detect ranges up to 3,658 m.

-Underwater passive acoustic recorders: JASON Highblue Signal Acquisition System.
+Underwater passive acoustic recorders: JASON Highblue Signal Acquisition System by SMIoT, University of Toulon.
 Up to four underwater soundrecorders will be positioned near Seal Rocks to continuously record boat noise and visitation for one month at a time.

 Image by Holly Baird IG: @hollybaird79

 Victorian government marine mammal regulations are found here:

 To see the detailed boundaries for the Victorian seal breeding colonies, view the “Victorian Government Gazette: No. S470 Thursday 21 November 2019” of the Wildlife Act 1975; Seal Rocks is on pg 9. https://www.reglii.com/aus/VGG/2019/VGG.2019.11.21.S470